How to Run Strides

 • Begin running your stride by taking exaggerated steps (or strides), and pumping your arms up and down as if you are running fast.
 As you speed up, your leg turnover will get quicker.

-• Start out running at an easy, relaxed pace, and build up your speed as you run.
+• Start out running at an easy, relaxed pace, and build up your speed as you run, accelerating to near maximum speed by the end of your stride.

 • You should be running at about 95 percent effort level by the end of your stride.
-Your stride should only take 20-30 seconds so you may get winded at the end but will recover quickly.
+Your stride should only take 20-30 seconds in duration so you may get winded at the end but will recover quickly.

 When to Run Strides

 You can incorporate running strides into your training at least once a week and up to 3 times a week to boost your speed and running form.
 If you’re a beginning runner, try doing a few strides in the middle of your regular run, which will start training your body to do speed workouts.
-You can also do strides after one of your base runs to work on leg speed and turnover when your body is already fatigued.
-If you want to do strides to to warm up for a race or speed workout, warm up for 10 minutes and then do your strides before the race or workout.

 • Day 1: Base run + 6 strides